A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Introduction

 Until recently, probing galaxies during the EoR was hindered by technical limitations.
-The Hubble Space Telescope (HST) and Spitzer Space Telescope enabled us to probe the end of the EoR $(z\ga6)$ in great detail \citep[e.g.][]{ellis_abundance_2012, oesch_dearth_2018, atek_extreme_2018, bouwens_newly_2019} thanks to very deep exposure project such as the Hubble Frontier Field (HFF) \citep{lotz_frontier_2017}.
-However, studies at higher redshift remained limited to the observations of a handful of very bright galaxies z>8 objects \citep[e.g.][]{zitrin_lyman_2015, oesch_remarkably_2016-1} because of the wavelength coverage and limited sensitivity of HST, the resolution of Spitzer, and the transmission of IR light for ground based astronomy.
-Since 2022, the James Webb Space Telescope (JWST) enables us to probe further into the EoR with regular detection of record redshift galaxies \citep[e.g.][]{curtis-lake_spectroscopic_2023, wang_uncover_2023, fujimoto_ceers_2023-1, harikane_pure_2024, napolitano_seven_2025, naidu_cosmic_2025} but also deeper, allowing us to probe, study and constrain the properties of the faintest galaxies \citep[e.g.][]{eisenstein_overview_2023, bezanson_jwst_2024, suess_medium_2024, finkelstein_cosmic_2025}.
+The \textit{Hubble} Space Telescope (HST) and \textit{Spitzer} Space Telescope enabled us to probe the end of the EoR $(z\ga6)$ in great detail \citep[e.g.][]{ellis_abundance_2013, oesch_dearth_2018, atek_extreme_2018, bouwens_newly_2019} owing to very deep surveys such as the Hubble frontier field (HFF; \citealt{lotz_frontier_2017}).
+However, studies at higher redshift remained limited to the observations of a handful of very bright galaxies (z>8 objects; \citep[e.g.][]{zitrin_lyman_2015, oesch_remarkably_2016}) due to the wavelength coverage and limited sensitivity of HST, the resolution of \textit{Spitzer}, and the transmission of IR light for ground-based astronomy.
+Since 2022, the \textit{James Webb} Space Telescope (JWST) enables us to probe farther and deeper into the EoR with regular detections of record redshift galaxies \citep[e.g.][]{curtis-lake_spectroscopic_2023, wang_uncover_2023, fujimoto_ceers_2023, harikane_pure_2024, napolitano_seven_2025, naidu_cosmic_2026} and studies of the faintest galaxies \citep[e.g.][]{eisenstein_overview_2023, bezanson_jwst_2024, suess_medium_2024, finkelstein_cosmic_2025}.